Hugh Henry Brackenridge: Life

 After his graduation, Brackenridge remained another year to study divinity.
 In 1772 he became headmaster of Somerset Academy in Somerset County, Maryland, with Freneau as his assistant.
 He went back to Princeton for a Master's degree, and then served in George Washington's army as a chaplain, preaching fiery patriotic sermons to the soldiers of the American Revolutionary War.
 He started the United States Magazine in Philadelphia in 1778, where he published poems by his friend Freneau, but its lagging subscriptions convinced him to change his profession.
 He took a law degree, studying under Samuel Chase in Annapolis, Maryland, and was admitted to the bar in Philadelphia in 1780 at age 32.
-Of Philadelphia he wrote, "I saw no chance for being anything in that city, there were such great men before me."
+Of Philadelphia he wrote, "I saw no chance for being anything in that city, there were such great men before me".
 Four months later he struck out for the frontier, 300 miles to the west, over the Appalachian Mountains.

 In 1781 Pittsburgh was a village of 400 inhabitants, most Scots, like himself, Scots-Irish, and Germans.
-His aim, he wrote, in "offering myself to the place" was "to advance the country and thereby myself."
+His aim, he wrote, in "offering myself to the place" was "to advance the country and thereby myself".

 In Pittsburgh he helped establish the first western newspaper, the Pittsburgh Gazette, in 1786.
 He was elected in 1786 to the Pennsylvania state assembly, where he fought for the adoption of the federal Constitution, and obtained state endowments in 1787 for the establishment of the Pittsburgh Academy (University of Pittsburgh), modeled on Benjamin Franklin's Academy of Philadelphia (University of Pennsylvania).
 He also played a role in the little-known Westsylvania dispute, siding with Pennsylvania that the western lands should not become a 14th state.

 He lost a bid for re-election because he opposed popular sentiment in supporting federal controls.
-At a dinner hosted by Chief Justice Thomas McKean, Brackenridge stated that "the people are fools; if they would let Mr. Morris alone, he would make Pennsylvania a great people, but they will not suffer him to do it."
+At a dinner hosted by Chief Justice Thomas McKean, Brackenridge stated that "the people are fools; if they would let Mr. Morris alone, he would make Pennsylvania a great people, but they will not suffer him to do it".
 Another legislator at the party, William Findley, published an account of the remarks, and the subsequent controversy led to Brackenridge's electoral defeat.
 Brackenridge also nearly lost his life when he attempted to mediate the Whiskey Rebellion.

-He ran for the United States Congress, but was soundly defeated by Albert Gallatin.
+He ran for the United States Congress in 1794, but finished 4th of 5 candidates with Albert Gallatin winning.
 The formation of Allegheny County is largely due to Brackenridge's efforts.
-In December 1799 Governor Thomas McKean appointed him a justice of the Pennsylvania Supreme Court.
+In December 1799 Governor Thomas McKean appointed him a justice of the Pennsylvania Supreme Court, on which he served until his death.